BitcoinDesign/Guide/guide/principles/principles.md

 **Don't**
 - Exclude people by building features that only work in certain countries
-- Add technical detail that is not required knowledge, or technical terms like seed phrase XPUBs, mnemonics etc.
+- Add technical detail that is not required knowledge, or technical terms like seed phrase, XPUBs, mnemonics etc.
 - Put all education up front and expect people to read and remember it

 ---